huggingface/transformers/docs/source/en/chat_templating.md

 from transformers.utils import get_json_schema

 def multiply(a: float, b: float):
+    """
-    """Multiply two numbers together.
+    A function that multiplies two numbers

+    Args:
-    :param a: The first number to multiply.
+        a: The first number to multiply
-    :param b: The second number to multiply.
+        b: The second number to multiply
     """
     return a * b